Pro rata: Meanings

 Pro rata has a Latin etymology, from pro, according to, for, or by, and rata, feminine ablative of calculated (rate or change).

 Examples

-Examples in law and economics include the following noted below.

 When liability for a toxic tort or a defective product concerns many manufacturers, the liability under tort law is allocated pro rata.
+Examples in law and economics include the following, noted below:

 Partnership liability

 Each of several partners "is liable for [her or his] own share or proportion only, they are said to be bound pro rata.
 An example ... may be found in the liability of partners; each is liable ... only pro rata in relation to between themselves."